IU (entertainer): 2014: A Flower Bookmark

 IU's wish to conduct a more intimate and smaller scale concert was fulfilled in her third solo Korean concert series, "Just One Step...
 That Much More".
 The concert series took place over eight nights from May 22 to June 1 at Sogang University's Mary Hall, which had a capacity of 450 people.
 Tickets to all eight shows were sold out within 10 minutes of release on May 7, 2014.
-As well as playing the keyboard for the first time on stage, IU performed all the seven songs from A Flower Bookmark among various new arrangements of her earlier songs.
-Guest acts included Kim Jong-hyun, Jung Yong-hwa, Hwang Kwanghee, Kim Bum-soo, Lim Seul-ong, Jo Jung-suk, Ha Dong-kyun and Akdong Musician.
 Profits made from the concerts were donated to the victims of the Sewol Ferry Disaster.

 Two months after her solo concerts ended, IU made her debut performance in the United States at the KCON music festival held in Los Angeles on August 9–10.
-IU was the only female act to perform on the first day of KCON and for the event, she performed "The Red Shoes", "You & I", "Friday", and "You Know".
 In their review, Los Angeles Times opined that IU had a "sprightly stage presence, and as a solo female singer, she's breaking the molds for K-pop stardom."
-IU expressed her anxiety performing at the event in her interview with Billboard: "I always get nervous when I'm performing at international shows...
-I think I need to study English for the next visit to the U.S. It's suffocating not being able to communicate with fans..."